tfpauly/draft-ohai-streamed-ohttp/draft-ohai-streamed-ohttp.md

 ~~~

 Each chunk is sealed using the same AEAD key and AEAD nonce that are
-derived for the non-streamed variant.
-The nonce additionally is XORed
+derived for the non-streamed variant, which are calculated as follows:
-with a counter to indicate the order of the chunks.
-For non-final chunks,
-the AAD is empty.
-The final chunk in a response uses an AAD of the string
-"final".

 ~~~
 secret = context.Export("message/bhttp response", Nk)